alpenlabs/faucet-api/docs/pow.md

 For $x \leq b$, $y = M$.
 I.e, when the faucet is at or below the minimum balance, the difficulty is maximum.

 At $x \geq b + Lq$, $y = m$.
-When the faucet has at least $b + Lq$, the difficulty is minimum.
+When the faucet has at least $b + Lq$, the difficulty is minimum. $Lq$ was chosen as it is the period of balance that the difficulty will increase to $M$ from $m$.
+Having this be proportional to $q$ makes sense because $q$ is the amount $x$ will ever shift down by during normal faucet operations.

 $L$ controls the rate at which the difficulty increases.
 A higher $L$ means it will increase slower, but the difficulty will start increasing earlier.

-For example, if $L = 10$, $b = 0$ and $q = 10000$, we'll start ramping up the difficulty once the faucet's balance drops below $b + Lq = 100000$ sats.
+For example, if $L = 10$, $b = 0$ and $q = 10_000$, we'll start ramping up the difficulty once the faucet's balance drops below $b + Lq = 100_000$ sats.

 Given these rules, you can derive the equation above from a simple linear function.

 ## Implementation notes

-The actual implementation in src/pow.rs uses a optimised version to reduce CPU cycles.
+The actual implementation in `src/pow.rs` uses an optimized version to reduce CPU cycles.
 The gradient is calculated using precomputed values to avoid unnecessary multiplications and additions.
+On a modern x64 processor, this optimisation can reduce each cost calculation from ~17-53 cycles to ~4-8 cycles.
+Most expensive op is the division which is removed in an optimised Implementation.

 To optimize for computation with $x$ as the only dynamic variable, we rearrange the equation: